librehat/kdictionary/README.md

 ## KDictionary
-#### Yet Another Simple Dictionary/Translator Plasmoid
+#### Simple Dictionary/Translator Applet/PopUpApplet for Plasma Desktop

-Check this widget on [kde-apps.org](http://kde-apps.org/content/show.php?content=161349), please vote 5 stars if you think it make your life more convenient.
+Check this widget on [kde-apps.org](http://kde-apps.org/content/show.php?content=161349), please vote up if you like it.

 ### Installation

 **Require KDE >= 4.11** (KDE 4.10 may works but I didn't test it)

-1. Download KDictionary plasmoid from [releases](https://github.com/librehat/kdictionary/releases)
+1. Download KDictionary plasmoid from [KDE-Apps](http://kde-apps.org/content/show.php?content=161349)
 2. Run `plasmapkg -i kdictionary-<ver>.plasmoid` to install it
 3. Run `kbuildsycoca4` to refresh desktop cache
 4. Have fun